 Lentils, which are part of the legume family along with beans and peas, come in various shapes and colors.
 Here’s a quickie rundown of the most popular types of lentils.

-Also known as “French lentils,” green lentils are among the most commonly consumed lentils in the U.S. A ¼ cup dry (which is about ⅔ cup cooked) provides 11 grams of protein along with 8 grams of fiber for 170 calories.
+Also known as “French lentils,” green lentils are among the most commonly consumed lentils in the U.S. One-quarter cup dry (which is about two-thirds cup cooked) provides 11 grams of protein along with 8 grams of fiber for 170 calories.
 You’ll also get 10% and 15% of your daily recommended intake of potassium and iron, respectively.